 Local Government/Watchdog Reporter

-The Desert Sun/ desertsun.comin Palm Springs, California, part of the USA TODAY NETWORK, seeks a watchdog reporter to cover the eastern Coachella Valley, including the cities of Indio and Coachella.
+The Desert Sun/ desertsun.comin Palm Springs, California, part of the USA TODAY NETWORK, seeks a watchdog reporter who is fluent in Spanish to cover the eastern Coachella Valley, including the cities of Indio and Coachella.

 This area east of Los Angeles is bursting with amazing stories to chase or conceive, ranging from farmworker issues to environmental concerns at the Salton Sea and the development of "surf clubs" in the middle of the desert.

 We are looking for a reporter who will hold public officials accountable and help our audience make informed decisions about their communities--from the spending of tax dollars, to the quality of their schools and the safety of their neighborhoods.
 Although your first task is to serve the local community, we want someone who will strive to use this local beat as a launching pad for stories with statewide or national impact.